 Karate Classes In Erith

-Looking for a karate instructor or karate instructional classes in Erith ?
+Looking for a karate coach or karate instructional classes in Erith ?

 What exactly is Karate?